chparmley/Remote-Arduino-Servo-Control/README.md

 Button map is calibrated for an Xbox1 Controller (Newer with usb-c).
 Others will likely work but untested.

-Processer, which is needed to run the application: https://processing.org/download
+Processing, an application needed to run the application: https://processing.org/download

 Arduino IDE: